 Paua's Place Bed and Breakfast is located on a quiet side street within walking distance of art galleries, restaurants and museums.
 Guests enjoy free WiFi, streaming TV, microwave, refrigerator, laundry, a private entrance, off-street parking and a BBQ/picnic area.
 We cater to just one group at a time, whether it is one person or up to six.

 As a former rancher from Colorado, Paula and her Corgi, Bear, know how important it is to be able to relax and get a good night's sleep, then sit down to a big "ranch-style" breakfast in a friendly, comfortable atmosphere.
 We know all the activities available in Homer and can help guide your stay and make sure your time in Homer is memorable.

-Flights to Katmai & Lake Clark National Parks to see brown bears, see otters on the Bay, watch moose and their young in town during early spring and summer or surrounding areas in later seasons, watch sandhill cranes and eagles
+Take a flight to Katmai & Lake Clark National Parks to see brown bears, see otters on the Bay, watch moose and their young in town during the spring and early summer or surrounding areas in later seasons, watch sandhill cranes and eagles

 Kachemak Bay State Park, Bishop's Beach, Homestead Trail, Wynn Nature Center, Eveline Trail, Reber Trail, Homer Spit, East End Road, Diamond Creek

-Rent a kayak and explore Kachemak Bay State Park, coves, lakes, Kachemak Bay
+Rent a kayak and explore Kachemak Bay State Park coves, lakes or Gull Island

 Ferries to Halibut Cove and Seldovia, wildlife boat tours of Kachemak Bay, Center for Alaskan Coastal Studies tours to Peterson Bay and Wynn Nature Center, horseback riding, ATV rides, tours around Gull Island seabird rookery

 We're always glad to answer your questions by phone or email about accommodations or activities around Homer.